BARBARA KENT LAWRENCE, Ed.D.

 My first book, Bitter Ice: a memoir of love, food, and obsession was published by Wm.
-Morrow/Rob Weisbach Books in late 1999.
+Morrow/Rob Weisbach Books.
 ERIC/CRESS published my second book, The Hermit Crab Solution about small schools.
 The Rural School and Community Trust and KnowledgeWorks Foundation published Dollars & Sense: the cost-effectiveness of small schools, and Dollars & Sense 2: Lessons from good, cost-effective small schools, two in-depth reports about small schools.
-My academic writing has appeared in many journals including KAPPAN, Journal for Maine Education, and the Journal for the Education of the Gifted.
+My academic writing has appeared in journals including KAPPAN, Journal for Maine Education, Boston University School of Education's Journal of Education, and the Journal for the Education of the Gifted.

-In November 2010 Greene Bark Press published The Hungry i: a Work Book for partners of men with eating disorders, and Just Write Books will publish my first novel, Islands of Time, in Spring, 2013.
-For the past three years I've been researching the story of my British family during World War II for a project with the working title: Both Sides of the Pond: My Family's War, 1936 - 1946.
+In November 2010 Greene Bark Press published The Hungry i: a Work Book for partners of men with eating disorders.
+For several years I've been working on a project about my British Family during World War II, titled, for now, Both Sides of the Pond: My Family's War.

 I hope what I've learned can be as useful to you as writing about it has been to me.

 My best to you,

 Comment from a book club reader-